 William Cooper Nell, 12/16/1816 – 5/25/1874.

-William Nell, was born in Boston as a free African American.
-His former house at 3 Smith Court, Beacon Hill, Boston, immediately across from the African American Museum and the Abiel Smith School, is now a private residence.
+William Nell, an educated lawyer was born in Boston as a free African American.
+His former house at 3 Smith Court, Beacon Hill, Boston, (now a private residence), immediately across from the African American Museum and the segregated Abiel Smith School.

 Nell was educated at the Abiel Smith School, at the corner of Joy and Smith Street, Boston, Massachusetts.
 This school was the center of a lawsuit by the Roberts Family, William Nell and Robert Morris (this nation's second African American admitted to practice law), to end school desegregation.
-Unfortunately, in 1850 the Massachusetts Supreme court decided that “separate but equal” was a legal practice.
+Unfortunately, in 1850 the Massachusetts Supreme court decided that “separate but equal” was legal.
 Five years later the Massachusetts legislature enacted a desegregation order overriding the state supreme court decision.
-Nearly, ninety-eight years later Brown vs Board of Education finally ended “separate but equal” for the nation.
+Unfortunately, the legal precedent was set and numerous states adopted the concept.
+In 1896 the Supreme Court supported a Louisiana law confirmed by Plessy vs Ferguson that "separate but equal" was the law of the land.
+Nearly, ninety-eight years after William Nell, Robert Morris and Sarah Roberts challenged the segregation of Massachusetts schools, the Supreme Court, in Brown vs Board of Education finally ended “separate but equal” for the nation.

 In 1830 Nell studied law.
 He was refused entrance to the bar association because he would not swear allegiance to the Constitution of the United States.
 He openly suggested that the Constitution granted legality to slavery.
 For those of you that are not versed in the quiet manor used to compromise slavery into the Constitution, here is one clear confirmation.
 Southern states were granted a 3/5th voting right for each of their slaves in deciding the proportion of the House of Representatives and the Electoral College.
 By the break out of the Civil War, there were 3,911,061, slaves according to the 1860 United States Census.
 This gave the South 2,346,636, additional votes.
 This 3/5th grant loomed larger every year that slavery was legal.